pdnelson/Automatic-Record-Player/README.md

 # Automatic Turntable Introduction
-This is a semi-automatic turntable that plays 7", 10" or 12" records!
-The automatic capabilities will be powered by an Arduino Nano Every, 2 stepper motors, and a bunch of sensors.
+This is a fully automatic turntable that plays 7", 10" or 12" records!
+The automatic capabilities are powered by an Arduino Nano Every, 2 stepper motors, and a bunch of sensors.
 Some notes on this turntable include (see "Features, User Inputs and Routines" section for more details):
 - Stereo RCA outputs for a receiver
   - Includes Ground line